From Setup, enter Auth. Providers in the Quick Find box, then select Auth. Providers.

 Existing User Linking URL: Use this URL to link existing Salesforce users to a third-party account.
 The end user opens this URL in a browser, signs in to the third party, signs in to Salesforce, and approves the link.

 Oauth-Only Initialization URL: Use this URL to obtain OAuth access tokens for a third party.
 Users must authenticate with Salesforce for the third-party service to get a token; this flow does not provide for future single sign-on functionality.

 Callback URL: Use the callback URL for the endpoint that the authentication provider calls back to for configuration.
-The authentication provider has to redirect to the Callback URL with information for each of the above client configuration URLs.
+The authentication provider redirects to the Callback URL with information for each client configuration URL.

-The client configuration URLs support additional request parameters that enable you to direct users to log into specific sites, obtain customized permissions from the third party, or go to a specific location after authenticating.
+The client configuration URLs support other request parameters that enable you to direct users to log in to specific sites, obtain customized permissions from a third party, or go to a location after authenticating.

-After defining the Facebook authentication provider in your Salesforce organization, go back to Facebook and update your application to use the Callback URL as the Facebook Website Site URL.
+After defining the Google authentication provider in your Salesforce organization, go back to Google and update your application to use the Callback URL as the Google Website Site URL.

 In a browser, open the Test-Only Initialization URL on the Auth.
 Provider detail page.
-It should redirect you to Facebook and ask you to sign in.
-Upon doing so, you are asked to authorize your application.
-After you authorize, you are redirected back to Salesforce.
+It redirects you to Google and asks you to sign in.
+You’re then asked to authorize your application.
+After you authorize, you’re redirected to Salesforce.